Reissner/QMngMnt/src/main/resources/eu/simuline/qMngmnt/installation/Readme.md

   for windows we found the site adoptopenjdk.net with installers, currently also for java11.  -->

-- whereas `java11` is installed directly,
-  all packages `java-15-openjdk***` must be installed explicitly.

-- `maven`: must be installed explicitly and
-  in addition the following plugins are needed: TBC: really?
-  At the moment did not install.
-  `antlr4-maven-plugin`, `exec-maven-plugin`, `maven-assembly-plugin`,
-  `maven-checkstyle-plugin`, `maven-clean-plugin`,
-  `maven-compiler-plugin`, `maven-dependency-plugin`, `maven-deploy-plugin`,
-  `maven-failsafe-plugin`, `maven-install-plugin`, `maven-jar-plugin`,
-  `maven-javadoc-plugin`, `maven-jaxb2-plugin`, ...
-  `maven-surefire-provider-junit` and `maven-surefire-provider-junit5`
-  and `maven-surefire-provider-junit5-javadoc`

-- `antlr`: package `antlr4-maven-plugin` described in the context of maven presupposes most of the pieces of software required for antlr4.
-  The only packages to be installed in addition currently are
-  `antlr4-javadoc`
-  and `python3-antlr4-python3-runtime` to use in python runtime.

-- `gradle`: downloaded experimental this requires `ecj` and `jgit` from eclipse foundation.

 - We already installed `python` in the course of latex, or maybe it is in the base system already.